obsidiansystems/ledger-app-tezos/README.md

 judgment on how best to meet your needs, and this document will also provide context to help you understand that.

+The commands in these instructions have only been tested on Linux.

 ## Set up your Ledger device

 Tezos recommends a hardware wallet called the Ledger Nano S. When you first get